-Instead, I use kale fresh in smoothies or dehydrated into chips or made into a kale powder (after dehydrating) that we sprinkle into our foods, or making a ‘pesto’ substitute with this Kale Walnut Pesto.When you have an overabundance of kale from a bumper garden crop or a CSA basket or a great sale at the grocers, what do you do with all that extra kale if you aren’t dehydrating it?
+Kale is a super-food with tons of nutrients and iron available in it, but not everyone loves leafy dark vegetables..especially once they’ve been cooked and are just that slimy green stuff that looks like cooked spinach (blech!).
+Instead, I use kale fresh in smoothies or dehydrated into chips or made into a kale powder (after dehydrating) that we sprinkle into our foods, or making a ‘pesto’ substitute with this Kale Walnut Pesto.
+I also freeze it!
+Yep – you got that right.
+I freeze kale.When you have an overabundance of kale from a bumper garden crop or a CSA basket or a great sale at the grocers, what do you do with all that extra kale if you aren’t dehydrating it?
 You can freeze it raw, especially if you’re using it for smoothies!

 1. Separate Kale leaves fully – you don’t want clumps of kale as that is where dirt will collect.
 I tend to cut out the thick ribs at this point.

-2. Soak kale in water to remove any sand or dirt particles (I use about a cup of vinegar to sink full of water if I have a lot of kale to do – a 3:1 ratio of water to vinegar is good for any application).
+2. Soak kale in water to remove any sand or dirt particles (I use about a cup of vinegar to a sink full of water if I have a lot of kale to do – a 3:1 ratio of water to vinegar is good for any application).

 3. Pull out kale and allow to dry on a towel and remove ribs if you prefer to at this point.

-6. Remove air from bags as much as possible, label and freeze.
+6. Remove air from bags as much as possible, label, and freeze.

 Tip #2 – if you want longer storage of kale, try blanching first before storing (or cook fully and store), or create a kale powder by dehydrating kale leaves, and then whirring in your blender to form a powder.
-This can be added to foods as an added supplement (we add to anything that I’m cooking that is hardy or into scrambled eggs/fritattas or sprinkled onto salads).
+This can be added to foods as an added supplement (we add to anything that I’m cooking that is hardy or into scrambled eggs/frittatas or sprinkled onto salads).